Alcibiades-Capital/valorem-website/site/_docs/trade-api-reference.md

 The Valorem Trade API is composed of an RFQ (request-for-quote) service, and an Auth service using [SIWE (Sign-In with Ethereum)](https://docs.login.xyz/general-information/siwe-overview).
-The Auth service enables users to authenticate themselves and obtain the necessary credentials to access the other services provided by the API.
 The RFQ service allows authenticated takers to request quotes from makers, and authenticated makers to return signed offers.
 Takers can then execute those signed offers via Seaport.
+The Auth service enables users to authenticate themselves and obtain the necessary credentials to access the other services provided by the API.

+## Errors and status codes

+The Valorem Trade API uses the [gRPC richer error model](https://grpc.io/docs/guides/error/#richer-error-model).
+It additionally uses [standard gRPC status codes](https://grpc.github.io/grpc/core/md_doc_statuscodes.html) to indicate the success or failure of an API call.

 ## Primitive data types

-The trade API defines some primitive data types mirroring the Ethereum ABI:
+The trade API defines some primitive data types mirroring a subset of the [Solidity ABI](https://docs.soliditylang.org/en/latest/abi-spec.html):

 ### H40

-A 40 bit data type
+A 40-bit data type

 ```protobuf
 message H40 {